 In regards to heart health, atherosclerosis isn’t a death sentence.
 Most of us will develop it, and less than half of us will suffer heart attacks or other complications because of it.

-Preventing atherosclerosis is what I do in my program – that’s my main goal.
-But most of those who come to me already have atherosclerosis.
+Preventing atherosclerosis is what we encourage in our Heart Health program.
+But most of those who come to us already have atherosclerosis.

-Plaque and inflammation have an essential relationship in heart health which I address with this second group.
-I want to decrease their total body inflammation to allow newly formed plaques or old plaques to stabilize.
+Plaque and inflammation have an essential relationship in Heart Health which we address with this second group.
+We want to decrease their total body inflammation to allow newly formed plaques or old plaques to stabilize.

 Other Inflammatory Markers